intershop/intershop-pwa/docs/guides/customizations.md

 The PWA uses themes which include theme specific

 - features and configurations
-- overrides for certain file types (HTML and TypeScript)
+- overrides for certain file types (HTML, component styles and TypeScript)
 - styles and static assets

 To start customizing, **set a default theme** for your customization with the script